Company registration in Ireland

 |Shelf companies available||No|

 Within just a few days, CompyCo’s experts can complete the incorporation and registration process remotely.
-Before you begin the process of registering an LTD company, you will have to deliver due diligence documentation.
-After that we will deliver the constitution for you to sign along with a few more documents.
+Before you begin the process of registering an LTD company, you shall deliver due diligence documentation.
+After that, we will deliver the constitution for you to sign along with a few more documents.
 The LTD constitution document consists of the articles of association.
-An LTD company doesn’t need to provide a memorandum of association since no stated object clause is being registered in the company.
+An LTD company doesn’t need to provide a memorandum of the association since no stated object clause is being registered in the company.

 All other company types are obligated to submit a two-document constitution which includes a memorandum and articles of association.

 Foreign entrepreneurs and business owners often struggle to grapple with all the regulations and processes of a new, unfamiliar country when starting a business in Ireland.
-Understandably, it can be daunting to try to meet all the guidelines and set up a company without any hiccups along the way.
+Understandably, it can be daunting to try to meet all the guidelines and keep your business up to Irish standards without any hiccups along the way.

 CompyCo’s full-service solutions offer creative and cost-effective alternatives that are tailored to your needs.
-Our team has been in the business for years and have helped countless business owners by registering their companies in Ireland’s lucrative economy.
+Our team has been in the business for years and has helped countless business owners and their companies in Ireland’s lucrative economy.

-With CompyCo’s experts by your side, you can make a well-informed decision on which banks would be the most viable choice for your new business.
+With CompyCo by your side, you can make a well-informed decision on which banks would be the most viable choice for your new business.
 Not every bank offers the same services or agrees to work with all types of business activities.
 That’s why we gain insight into your business’s needs and activities to explore banking options that’ll come to fruition!
 Once we start with company registration in Ireland, we’ll learn about you and your business and advise about banking while working on setting up a company in Ireland.

 Some of the documents you’ll need to submit to open your bank account are:

-- Identification which can be in the form of a copy of your passport or identity card
+- Identification can be in the form of a copy of your passport or identity card

 - Certification for your business’s registration and licensing